klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 ### 9.3.4 Cognitive Load Theory in Human-AI Systems

-Cognitive Load Theory, originally developed in educational psychology, has emerged as a crucial theoretical framework for understanding and designing effective human-AI collaborative systems.
-This theory examines how mental effort is distributed when humans interact with information systems and offers valuable insights for organizations implementing AI technologies.
+Cognitive Load Theory, originally developed in educational psychology, has emerged as a crucial theoretical framework for understanding the psychological experience of humans interacting with AI systems.
+This theory extends beyond the structural and organizational dimensions discussed in Chapter 8 to examine how individual mental processes are affected by AI integration.

 **Theoretical Foundation**